 I just love adding local history like this to our home.

 A favorite of mine is to collect vintage blue bottles of all sizes.
-They go with everything and can add so much charm to any #shelfie The large blue bottles here, however are not vintage.
+They go with everything and can add so much charm to any #shelfie The large blue bottles here, however, are not vintage.
 I found these at World Market.

 The bottle garland on the left is a piece I found from the ladies in Alberta over at Vintage Society Co.
 It’s super cute and I will enjoy it in all seasons by simply changing out the greenery to match the changing seasons and holidays.

 And always vintage books, especially when decorating bookshelves.
 A couple of balls of wool yarn and a vintage mailbox crate filled with faux greenery that I found at the Vermont Vintage Market Days.
 Do you attend your local Vintage Market Days?
 You can find the locations of Vintage Market Days here!
-They are so amazing to shop.
+They are so amazing to shop for.
 I never miss one.

 More Vintage Bookshelf Decorating Ideas